TusharTechs/Task-Management-App/README.md

 1. Clone the repository:

 `git clone https://github.com/yourusername/your-task-app.git`

 `cd your-task-app`

-2. Install server dependencies and start the server: cd server npm install npm start
+2. Install server dependencies and start the server:

+`cd server`

+`npm install`

+`npm start`

 3. Install client dependencies and start the client:

-cd client
-npm install
-npm start
+`cd client`

+`npm install`

+`npm run dev`

 4. Create a MongoDB database and configure the connection string in server/db/dbConnect.js.

-5. Create a .env file in the server directory with your JWT secret:
+5. Create a .env file in the server directory with your MongoDB Database URL as:

+`MONGO_URI = your_db_url`

+`PORT = your_port`

 6. Your application should now be running.
-Access it at http://localhost:3000.
+Access it at `http://localhost:5173`

-Usage
+### Usage

-Register or log in to access the task management dashboard.
+1. Register or log in to access the task management dashboard.

-Create new tasks by providing a title and description.
+2. Create new tasks by providing a title and description.

-Edit or delete tasks as needed.
+3. Edit or delete tasks as needed.

-Mark tasks as "doing" and "done" to track your progress.
+4. Mark tasks as "doing" and "done" to track your progress.

-API Endpoints
+### API Endpoints

 Here are the main API endpoints used in the application:

-POST /api/auth/register: Register a new user.
+`POST /auth/signup:` Register a new user.
-POST /api/auth/login: Log in an existing user.
+`POST /auth/login:` Log in an existing user.
-GET /api/tasks: Get all tasks for the authenticated user.
+`GET /todo/todos:` Get all todos for the authenticated user.
-POST /api/tasks: Create a new task.
+`POST /todo/todos:` Create a new todo.
-GET /api/tasks/:id: Get details of a specific task.
-PUT /api/tasks/:id: Update a specific task.
+`PATCH /todo/todos/:todoId:` Update a specific todo.
-DELETE /api/tasks/:id: Delete a specific task.
+`DELETE /todo/todos/:todoId:` Delete a specific todo.
-For detailed documentation, refer to the API documentation.

-Authentication
+### Authentication
 Authentication in this application is handled using JSON Web Tokens (JWT).
 When a user registers or logs in, they receive a JWT token that is used to authenticate subsequent requests to protected routes.

-Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
-Create a new branch for your feature: git checkout -b feature-name.
-Commit your changes: git commit -m 'Add feature-name'.
-Push to your branch: git push origin feature-name.
-Submit a pull request with a description of your changes.